Chicken Egg Color Chart by Breed | Complete Guide

 To start, consider what egg colors you find most appealing.
 Different chicken breeds lay different colored eggs, such as Leghorns with their bright white eggs or Ameraucanas that lay blue or green eggs.

-Others might not lay as many eggs but could be easier to take care of or more friendly, which might be important if you’re new to raising chickens.
+Others might not lay as many eggs, but could be easier to take care of or more friendly, which might be important if you’re new to raising chickens.

 It’s also important to think about the chickens’ living conditions.
 Make sure they have space to roam, a clean coop to sleep in, and nutritious food to eat.
 A safe environment protects them from predators and harsh weather.

-When you’re planning your flock, remember that your chickens need to get along.
+When planning your flock, remember that your chickens need to get along.
 Some breeds are more social than others, so choosing chickens that can happily live together will make your flock more productive.

 By thinking carefully about the breeds you choose and how you care for them, you can create the perfect flock that gives you plenty of quality eggs in the colors you love.